-At the Narrows of the Harpeth three trails originate at a common trailhead near the park entrance.
+At Narrows of the Harpeth, three trails originate at a common trailhead near the park entrance.
 A half-mile bluff overlook trail includes a steep ascent to a narrow bluff offering hikers a panoramic view of the Harpeth Valley.
 A half-mile trail along the backside of the limestone bluff leads to the site of Montgomery Bell's Pattison Forge where a small waterfall is all that remains of the iron forge operation.
 Another half-mile trail connects the canoe launch area to the canoe take-out parking area at the Harris Street Bridge Access Area.

 At the Gossett Tract there are two trails.
 A one mile trail circles a meadow and another one mile trail winds along the river providing a glimpse of Mound Bottom Archeological Site.

 At Hidden Lake a one mile trail meanders around and through a wildflower meadow.
 Another trail offers a half-mile hike through the forest and along majestic bluffs to a small lake with a one mile spur trail ascending to the top of a ridge where the remains of an old marble dance floor are all that remain of a 1940's resort.

 Gossett Tract Trail — 2.0 Miles — Natural Surface/ grass — easy

 Hidden Lakes Trail — 3.0 Miles — Natural Surface — moderate

 Narrows Trail — 1.0 Miles — Natural Surface — Moderate